<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Strategy #1: Respect and Defend Your Savings Accounts

-What good is a saving account if it’s really a money laundering front for your checking?
+What good is a savings account if it’s really a money laundering front for your checking?
 Consider your savings account a black hole; once money goes into it, it never comes out of it.
-Do whatever it takes to use your saving account after all other possibilities have been exhausted…and I do mean all.
+Do whatever it takes to use your savings account after all other possibilities have been exhausted…and I do mean all.

 Strategy #2: Pay Yourself First